hashicorp/packer/website/source/docs/builders/parallels-iso.html.md

     "5m", or five minutes.

--   `skip_compaction` (boolean) - Virtual disk image is compacted at the end of the build process using `prl_disk_tool` utility.
+-   `skip_compaction` (boolean) - Virtual disk image is compacted at the end of the build process using `prl_disk_tool` utility (except for the case that `disk_type` is set to `plain`).
 In certain rare cases, this might corrupt the resulting disk image.
 If you find this to be the case, you can disable compaction using this configuration value.

 -   `vm_name` (string) - This is the name of the PVM directory for the new virtual machine, without the file extension.
 By default this is